MRRcode979/htmanager/README.md

 The external file problem has been fixed.

 ## TODO:
-* --host flag for LAN serving on 192.168.1.13
 * Structopt argument parsing with clap v4
-* logging for serving

 __NOTICE: Big updates coming soon!__